zeropointnine/tts-audiobook-tool/README.md

     huggingface-cli login

 When the app runs for the first time and tries to download the models from huggingface, it should now be authorized to do so.

+On Linux and macOS, portaudio must be installed (eg, `brew install portaudio`)

 ## Install for Oute TTS: